pancookie/SP_proj/README.md

   * Access to the terminal.

 2. Step:
-  * Download this repo to your local system, find a nice folder to place it in. \
+  * Open your terminal, download this repo to your local system, find a nice folder to place it in. \
   `git clone https://github.com/pancookie/ScienticProgramming_hw_1.git`.
   * Run `pdflatex first_hw_YP.tex`.
   * Run `bibtex first_hw_YP`.